Arcola in Washington County, Minnesota — The American Midwest (Upper Plains)

 Erected by St. Croix National Scenic Riverway, Arcola Mills Historic Foundation.

 Location.
-45° 8.273′ N, 92° 45.076′ W. Marker is in Arcola, Minnesota, in Washington County.
-Marker can be reached from Arcola Trail North.
-Touch for map.
-The marker is on the edge of the lawn southeast of the Mower Mansion.
-Public access to this site is limited to certain open house days.
+45° 8.339′ N, 92° 45.111′ Touch for map.
+On the lower of the two trails heading north from the Mower Mansion.
+Public access to the site is limited to certain open house days.
 Marker is at or near this postal address: 12905 Arcola Trail N, Stillwater MN 55082, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within The Village of Arcola (about 400 feet away, measured in a direct line); Early Settler's Cabin (approx. 4.2 miles away); Minnesota's First Commercial Sawmill (approx. 4.2 miles away); Powerhouse and Kiln (approx. 4.2 miles away); The Pineries are Gone (approx. 4.2 miles away); Marine Mill Site (approx. 4.2 miles away); Boom, Then Bust (approx. 4.2 miles away); Technological Revolution (approx. 4.3 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+River of Pine (about 400 feet away, measured in a direct line); Controlling A River Of Logs (approx. 4.1 miles away); Life at the Boom (approx. 4.1 miles away); Early Settler's Cabin (approx. 4.1 miles away); Minnesota's First Commercial Sawmill (approx. 4.1 miles away); Powerhouse and Kiln (approx. 4.1 miles away); The Pineries are Gone (approx. 4.2 miles away); Marine Mill Site (approx. 4.2 miles away).

 Credits.
-This page was last revised on May 28, 2018.
+This page was last revised on March 15, 2019.
 This page originally submitted on May 24, 2018, by McGhiever of St Paul, Minnesota.
-This page has been viewed 44 times since then.
-Photos: 1, 2. submitted on May 24, 2018, by McGhiever of St Paul, Minnesota. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 65 times since then and 19 times this year.
+Last updated on March 15, 2019, by McGhiever of St Paul, Minnesota.
+Photos: 1, 2. submitted on May 24, 2018, by McGhiever of St Paul, Minnesota. • Andrew Ruppenstein was the editor who published this page.